Why a Low Residue Diet Could Help With Crohn’s, Colitis, and Other GI Problems

 It’s best to avoid certain foods

 You already know that there’s a limit for dairy, and prune juice is a no-no, but there are other foods you need to avoid.
-Dr. Bonheur generally recommends skipping whole grains, nuts and seeds (even nut butter), raw fruits and veggies, the skins of those fruits and veggies, and tough fibrous meats, like steak.
+Dr. Bonheur generally recommends skipping whole grains, nuts (even nut butter), seeds, raw fruit, veggies, the skins of those fruits and veggies, and tough fibrous meats, like steak.
 (Here are 11 things that happen when you stop eating red meat.)
 Eggs, fish, and chicken are all “softer” proteins that can be tolerated well.
 And while you are avoiding some foods, you should still do your best to eat healthy foods.
 “You’re not sticking to a diet of mac ‘n cheese.
 In the midst of a flare, your body needs well-balanced energy to have the strength to get through it,” she says.

 Not all fiber is off-limits